 Campsites can be reserved in advance online for Blacktail Dam, Epping/Springbrook Dam, Kota Ray Dam, and Little Egypt.
-Campsites must be paid in full upon making a reservation; all major credit cards are accepted (Visa, Discover, MasterCard, and American Express).
 Up to four sites per park, per reservation, per person are allowed.
-Visit our Reservations … Continued
+Visit our Reservations page to reserve a site.
+Credit card (American Express, Visa, Discover, and MasterCard) is accepted online.
+A service fee of $3 will … Continued

 FAQ Topic: Parks

 If you made a campsite reservation online at a Williams County park, you can cancel or modify your reservation by visiting the webpage for the park where you have a reserved site or clicking the link provided in your reservation confirmation email.
-Contact the Parks Department for assistance.
+Effective June 1, 2023, reservations may be cancelled for a full refund up … Continued

 Campsite check-in at all of our park campgrounds is 3 pm CT.
 Campers must vacate their site by 2 pm CT.